mifi/lossless-cut/README.md

 ## Development building / running

-This app is made using Electron. [electron-compile](https://github.com/electron/electron-compile) is used for development.
+This app is made using Electron.
 Make sure you have at least node v4 with npm 3.
 ```
 git clone https://github.com/mifi/lossless-cut.git
 cd lossless-cut